ro6ertkenny/kai-memory-palace/k8s/ops+provisioning/worker-nodes/README.md

 This directory will contain:

-- worker-node provisioning notes
+- kubelet behavior and node-agent responsibilities
+- node join and removal lifecycle details
+- draining and maintenance playbooks
-- kubeadm join and reset guidance
+- runtime and resource management guidance
-- node maintenance checklists
+- node upgrade and replacement strategies
-- failure analysis and recovery procedures
+- worker-node failure and recovery scenarios
-- operator decision frameworks

-Exact commands and build chronology live in the implementation repository; this directory documents **understanding, intent, and lifecycle thinking**.
+Exact commands and chronological build steps live in the implementation repository; this directory documents **intent, lifecycle discipline, and operator judgment**.

 ---